 How could I ever forget?

-The repetition of “I remember” emphasizes the vividness and emotional weight of the memory, making it clear that this event is impossible for him to erase.
+“I remember” emphasizes the vividness of the memory, making it clear that this event is impossible for him to erase.

 The rhetorical question “How could I ever forget?” underscores the significance of the betrayal and how it has left an indelible mark on his psyche.